ucb-bar/maveric-bringup/notes.md

   - Terminate with shunt 50 Ohm that the Fpga can use
   - The clock generator will have to output 2x Vpp swing
   - [ ] Sketch out clocking strategy
-  - [ ] Extra trigger refclk for the fpga pll to lock serial tl clock to core clock (if needed to mitigate async crossing issues)
+- [ ] Add extra trigger refclk for the fpga pll to lock serial tl clock to core clock (if needed to mitigate async crossing issues)
 - [ ] Add and check UNI2 socket footprint
   - Check non-plated through holes, check pad spacing and diameter, check centerline
 - [ ] Redo check of FMC symbol (pin name to pin coordinate mapping)
 - [ ] Add decap on power rails (VDD, VDDV, core + IO power domains, large decap)
   - [ ] Add decap on 3v3 rail too
+  - [ ] Add decap around level shifters too
 - [ ] Sketch out mechanical stuff of fpga devboard and chip board with fmc mating, describe standoffs + positions + hole diameters
-- ~~[ ] Add clock probe pads~~
-  - ???: Not a good idea when using shunt termination
 - [ ] Footprint and symbol finalization
   - [ ] Define custom MOSFET symbol to make sure pin numbers line up (for led driver)
   - [ ] Define a custom LED symbol to make sure pin numbers line up with cathode/anode (for led driver)
+- [ ] Add probe for FMC powergood (PG)
+- ~~[ ] Add clock probe pads~~
+  - ???: Not a good idea when using shunt termination